 • Prior history of hypertensive crisis or hypertensive encephalopathy

-• Significant cardiovascular/cerebrovascular disease within 3 months prior to randomization
+• Significant cardiovascular/cerebrovascular disease within 3 months (12 months for UK participants) prior to randomization

 • History of clinically significant ventricular dysrhythmias or risk factors for ventricular dysrhythmias